Welcome to ClearView Baptist Church

 Section 6.
 Church Media Library Service

-The church media library serves as the resource center for the church.
-The church media library team will seek to provide and promote the use of printed and digital resources.
-The team also provides consultation to church leaders and members in the use of printed and digital resources.
+The Church media library serves as the resource center for the Church.
+The Church media library team will seek to provide and promote the use of printed and digital resources.
+The team also provides consultation to Church leaders and members in the use of printed and digital resources.

 Section 7.
 Volunteers and Teams

-Our church requires a large number of volunteers to carry on its work.
-This involves ushers, greeters, teachers, class officers, etc. These persons may be enlisted as the need exists under the guidance of church staff and do not require election by the church.
+Our Church requires a large number of volunteers to carry on its work.
+This involves ushers, greeters, teachers, class officers, etc. These persons may be enlisted as the need exists under the guidance of Church staff and do not require election by the Church.
 However, there are volunteer positions, especially in ministries involving minors, that will require a background check to be obtained by an appropriate staff member.

-V. ORDINANCES
+1. ORDINANCES

 Section 1.
 Baptism